utsavberi/HandwrittenDigitsClassification/README.md

 # HandwrittenDigitsClassification
 Handwritten digits recognition using neural network

-##File included in this exercise
+##File included
 • mnist all.mat: original dataset from MNIST.
 In this file, there are 10 matrices for testing set and 10 matrices for training set, which corresponding to 10 digits.
 You will have to split the training data into training and validation data.
 • nnScript.py: Python script for this programming project.
 Contains function definitions - – preprocess(): performs some preprocess tasks, and output the preprocessed train, validation and test data with their corresponding labels.
-You need to make changes to this function.
 – sigmoid(): compute sigmoid function.
 The input can be a scalar value, a vector or a matrix.
-You need to make changes to this function.
 – nnObjFunction(): compute the error function of Neural Network.
-You need to make changes to this function.
 – nnPredict(): predicts the label of data given the parameters of Neural Network.
-You need to make changes to this function.
 – initializeWeights(): return the random weights for Neural Network given the number of unit in the input layer and output layer.